har-in-air/STM32_CODE_EXAMPLES/usb/f407_hs_hid_mouse/README.md

-# USB FS HID Mouse
+# USB HID Mouse using OTG_HS peripheral

-USB full-speed HID mouse implemented with STM32F407VGT6 development board using MPU6050 accelerometer for pointer movement (roll left and right for x movement, pitch up and down for y movement) and two TTP223 capacitive buttons for left and right mouse buttons.
+USB HID mouse implemented with STM32F407VGT6 development board using the USB_OTG_HS peripheral.
+An MPU6050 accelerometer is used for pointer movement and two TTP223 capacitive buttons are used for left and right mouse buttons.

 ## Credits